Matheson History Museum: Tison Tool Barn

+The barn itself consists of two floors with the main floor being used to house displays.
+The display on the first floor consists of tools that originally belonged to the John Mason Tison Jr. or were donated by the community.
+Through these donations the number of tools total close to 1200 objects.
+The second floor of the barn is currently used for storage purposes.

 Sweetwater Park

 Located directly behind the museum and maintained jointly by the Matheson History Museum and the City of Gainesville, Sweetwater Park is free and open to the public.

 Matheson Library and Archives

 Purchased by the museum in the summer of 2014, this building was originally a tabernacle church built in 1933.
 From 1976 to 1980 retired cardiologist and Matheson co-founder Dr. Mark Barrow and his wife, Mary, operated an antique store in the building.
 In 1982 they sold the building to Orlando investors, and from 1982 to 2009 it was a Melting Pot fondue restaurant.
 Originally operated by Hope Meucci, it was one of the first Melting Pot fondue restaurants in the nation.
 The Matheson History Museum received a $300,000 historic preservation grant from the Florida Department of State, Division of Historical Resources, along with contributions from private donors, to transform the building into a library and archives for the museum's local history collections.
 The Matheson Library & Archives was completed in 2017.
 It houses the Matheson History Museum's collections, including local and Florida artifacts, books and vertical files with images and information on a variety of topics in local and Florida history.